garethjmsaunders/digital-code-style-guide/sublime-text.md

-## 2. Package Control
+## 2. Package control

 Plugins for Sublime Text are called 'packages'.

 Perhaps the most useful plugin we use is [Package Control](https://packagecontrol.io/).
 This makes it very simple to find, install and keep packages (plugins) up to date.

 Install via the console (`Ctrl + '` or `View > Show Console`).
 Copy and paste the appropriate [install script](https://packagecontrol.io/installation) then press Enter.
+You may need to restart Sublime Text, but follow onscreen instructions.

-Packages can be searched via `Preferences > Browse Packages...`.
+Packages can then be searched via `Preferences > Browse Packages...`.

 ### Batch install packages

-To speed up getting started, when you first install Sublime Text you can batch import all the plugins required.
+To speed up getting started, when you first install Sublime Text you can batch import packages (plugins).

-First make sure that Package Control is installed, then create a JSON file called `Package Control.sublime-settings` and save it to the following location:
+First make sure that Package Control is installed, then go to `Preferences > Package Settings > Package Control > Settings - User`.
+This will open a JSON file called `Package Control.sublime-settings`.

+These are stored in the following locations:

 **Windows**
-`C:\Users\[YOUR_USERNAME\]\AppData\Roaming\Sublime Text 3\Packages\User`
+`C:\Users\{USER_NAME}\AppData\Roaming\Sublime Text 3\Packages\User`

 **Mac OS X**
-`PATH`

-Or you can access this file from Sublime Text in `Preferences > Package Settings > Package Control > Settings - User`.

-### Package Control.sublime-settings file

-You may use this curated JSON file of recommended Sublime Text plugins.
+`/Users/{USER_NAME}/Library/Application Support/Sublime Text 3/Packages/User`

-Simply copy and paste it into your `Package Control.sublime-settings` file, remove any that look redundant (e.g. if you don't do any WordPress development), save it to the correct location, then restart Sublime Text.
+Simply copy and paste the following code into your `Package Control.sublime-settings` file, remove any that look redundant (e.g. if you don't do any WordPress development then remove the WordPress-related packages), save the file, then restart Sublime Text.

 	{
 		"bootstrapped": true,